 What Is a Motorcycle Technician?

-Motorcycle technicians (also called motorcycle mechanics) are small-engine repair mechanics who specialize in two- and three-wheeled vehicles like motorcycles, dirt bikes, all-terrain vehicles and mopeds.
+Motorcycle technicians (also called motorcycle mechanics) are small-engine repair mechanics who specialize in two-, three- and four-wheeled vehicles like motorcycles, dirt bikes, all-terrain vehicles and mopeds.

 A motorcycle technician is responsible for the upkeep, maintenance and repair of small-engine vehicles.
 They work on engines, ignition systems, brakes, transmissions and more.

-Some technicians choose to specialize in one type of vehicle or work on a specific brand.
+Some technicians specialize in one type of vehicle or work on a specific brand.
 A typical day in the life of a motorcycle technician varies based on the employer.
-However, many of the tasks and training requirements are common.
+However, many of the tasks and training requirements are similar across different motorcycle technician jobs and facilities.

 Motorcycle Mechanic Responsibilities